cct-datascience/.github/CONTRIBUTING.md

 ### Work and commit

-Do you work, and commit as you see fit.Make your commit messages helpful.
+Do you work, and commit as you see fit.
+Make your commit messages helpful.

 ### Push your changes up to GitHub.